MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/monitor-for-leaks-of-personal-data.md

 -   Next, use alert policies and the Office 365 audit log to monitor activity across Office 365 services.
 Setup ongoing monitoring or search the audit log to investigate an incident.
 The Office 365 audit log works across Office 365 services — Sway, PowerBI, eDiscovery, Dynamics 365, Microsoft Flow, Microsoft Teams, Admin activity, OneDrive for Business, SharePoint Online, mail in transit, and mailboxes at rest.
 Skype conversations are included in mailboxes at rest.

 -   Finally, Use Microsoft Cloud App Security to monitor files with sensitive data in other SaaS providers.
 Coming soon is the ability to use Office 365 sensitive information types and unified labels across Azure Information Protection and Office with Cloud App Security.
-You can setup policies that apply to all of your SaaS apps (including Office 365) or specific apps (like Box).
+You can setup policies that apply to all of your SaaS apps or specific apps (like Box).
 Cloud App Security doesn’t discover files in Exchange Online, including files attached to email.

 Office 365 data loss prevention reports
 =======================================